 But just like any other piece of substantial construction equipment, how well a telehandler can do its job is dependent upon the quality of its component parts.

 In this blog post we describe six key industrial leaf chain product solutions that each play a role in ensuring the safe operation, consistent performance and long service life of a telehandler boom.

 Some applications like drilling rigs, piling rigs and port equipment experience very high temporary loads.
 These high loads are generated by the harsh environment, dirt and debris.
 When drilling and piling, an additional factor is the inconsistency of the ground structure that’s being worked through.

-When choosing a leaf chain, you should consider a number of other factors in addition to the chain’s strength, as these factors will affect the chain’s durability.
+When choosing a leaf chain, you should consider a number of other factors in addition to the leaf chain’s strength, as these factors will affect the leaf chain’s durability.

 The tensile strength of a leaf chain derives from the number of link plates which are used in the lacing, the more plates there are, the greater the tensile strength.

 For example, moving from BL634 to BL644, which is just one extra link plate, will increase the tensile strength from 75.6 kN to 97.9 kN (figures from ISO 4347) a 25% increase.